-Denver in 3 Days for Friends - Red Rocks Park & Amphitheatre hike
+Denver in 3 Days - Red Rocks Park & Amphitheatre hike

 A high-energy, social 3-day plan for friends who want a mix of outdoor play, food halls & breweries, street art, live music and one active water or hiking adventure.
 Pacing balances daytime exploration and lively nights; group-friendly venues and split-cost tips included.
 Best visited in early fall for mild days and Colorado colors.